keertyverma/live-streamer/README.md

    cd ui && npm start
    ```

    This will start the React development server and open your browser at `http://localhost:3000`.
-The UI will connect to server via URL `http://locahost:5000`.
+The UI will connect to backend server via URL `http://locahost:5000`.

 8. To start sending real-time data via agent, run this at root of folder